 An estate plan gives you the ability to make the decisions about who will assist your family when you die, which undoubtedly will be a difficult time for your loved ones.
 Additionally, an estate plan enables you to decide who inherits, and at what “ages and stages” your loved ones will inherit.
 Problems often arise when people don’t coordinate all of these methods of passing on their estate.

-Having a well-drafted estate plan in place will ensure that your estate passes to whom you want, and when you want, and is carried out in the manner you’ve chosen.
+Having a well-drafted estate plan in place will ensure that your estate passes to whom you want, when you want, and is carried out in the manner you’ve chosen.
 You can rest assured that your family won’t have to endure the public process and costly matter of probate.
-The government won’t be able to take what you’ve spent a lifetime building.
+A properly structured plan will minimize estate taxes and administration fees while protecting your estate from complexity and confusion.

 But you need to be aware of the many options that exist in estate planning – and you must choose your estate planning attorney wisely.
 That’s where we come in.
 Boasting some of the top lawyers in the city, as recognized by San Diego Magazine, our law firm strongly believes that a wisely drafted, carefully executed estate plan is the critical component of a family’s wealth management.